The best pineapple fried rice in Thailand.

-Set against the hustle and bustle of Bangrak and Bangkok’s ever-changing riverside, Casa Sapparod has opened its doors on Charoenkrung soi 44.
-With a name that loosely translates to “House of Pineapple”, the restaurant pays tribute to the humble fruit, letting it shine in everything from salads and stir-fries to drinks and desserts.
+Set against the hustle and bustle of Bangrak and Bangkok’s ever-changing riverside.
+With a name that loosely translates to “House of Pineapple”, the restaurant pays tribute to the humble fruit, letting it shine in everything from fried rice, salads, stir-fries to drinks and desserts.

-Marrying retro design aesthetics with a tropical touch, the decor is truly one of a kind.
-Guests will immediately notice a striking pineapple-printed wallpaper covering the entire back wall.
-An eclectic mix of textures and patterns abounds; from the monochrome tiles on the floor to the concrete bar with its star-patterned cladding, the metal rose pattern on the ceiling lamps and the worn-out vintage rugs on the floor – all designed to give the restaurant a relaxed and comfortable atmosphere.
+Marrying retro design aesthetics with a tropical touch, guests will immediately notice a striking pineapple-printed wallpaper covering the entire back wall.
+All are designed to give the restaurant a relaxed and comfortable atmosphere.

 Pineapple’s sweet and sour properties make it a perfect ingredient in desserts.
 Flambéed Pineapple sees generous pieces of ripe Srithong pineapple flambéed in local rum with Thai spices and served with homemade vanilla ice cream, while Pineapple Pudding consists of a coconut cream topped with a pineapple sauce and served with tuile.